netdata/netdata/collectors/README.md

 netdata supports **internal** and **external** data collection plugins:

-- **internal** plugins are written in `C` and run as threads inside the netdata daemon.
+- **internal** plugins are written in `C` and run as threads inside the `netdat`a` daemon.

-- **external** plugins may be written in any computer language and are spawn as independent long-running processes by the netdata daemon.
+- **external** plugins may be written in any computer language and are spawn as independent long-running processes by the `netdata` daemon.
-   They communicate with the netdata daemon via `pipes` (`stdout` communication).
+   They communicate with the `netdata` daemon via `pipes` (`stdout` communication).

-To minimize the number of processes spawn for data collection, netdata also supports **plugin orchestrators**.
+To minimize the number of processes spawn for data collection, Netdata also supports **plugin orchestrators**.

 - **plugin orchestrators** are external plugins that do not collect any data by themeselves.
    Instead they support data collection **modules** written in the language of the orchestrator.
    Usually the orchestrator provides a higher level abstraction, making it ideal for writing new data collection modules with the minimum of code.

-   Currently netdata provides plugin orchestrators BASH v4+ [charts.d.plugin](charts.d.plugin/), node.js [node.d.plugin](node.d.plugin/) and
+   Currently Netdata provides plugin orchestrators BASH v4+ [charts.d.plugin](charts.d.plugin/), node.js [node.d.plugin](node.d.plugin/) and
    python v2+ (including v3) [python.d.plugin](python.d.plugin/).